dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 return s, accum_reward, terminal, info
 ```
 **Preprocessing input screen.** Since we are using ConvNets - they have no internal memory, unlike recurrent neural networks.
 Without having information about previous frames - agent won't be able to infer the velocity of game objects.
-In DeepMind paper they solve this problem by taking last four screen images, resizing them into 84x84 and stacking together.
-So their model at each time step gets a remainder where the objects where 1, 2 and 3 frames ago.
-Combined with action repeat approach, we will stack only every 4th frame, so the input to the network will be: 1st, 5th, 9th and 13th frame (implementation can be found [here](https://github.com/dbobrenko/async-deeprl/blob/master/asyncrl/environment.py#L50)).
+In DeepMind paper they solve this problem by taking last four screen images, converting them to grayscale, resizing to 84x84 and stacking together.
+As shown on figure 3 and 4, having such history about previous frames gives us an information about objects velocity.
+Combined with action repeat approach, we will stack only every 4th frame, so the input to the network will be: 1st, 5th, 9th and 13th frame ([implementation](https://github.com/dbobrenko/async-deeprl/blob/master/asyncrl/environment.py#L50)).
 {% include image.html
     img="/assets/posts/async-deeprl/input_si.png"
     title="SpaceInvaders input"
-    caption="Figure 3: Example of SpaceInvaders input screen."
+    caption="Figure 3: Example of SpaceInvaders input screen"
 %}
 {% include image.html
     img="/assets/posts/async-deeprl/input_pong.png"